Let Her Inspire You

 If you want to combine history and nature in your visit, then Pigeon Island is one of the top Saint Lucia landmarks for you.
 Pigeon Island was a separate isle until 1972, when the government built a causeway between it and the main island for easy access.
 Pigeon Island is where the infamous pirate, Jamb de Bois, created a camp to ambush Spanish trade ships.

 Visitors can also climb around the ruins of Fort Rodney, which was built by the English to fight the French.
 Hike around the ruins and pass cannons while you watch nature slowly reclaim the island.
 You can really feel what it was like guarding the island in the 1700s.

 Pigeon Island is a National Park of Saint Lucia, and you can find visitors snorkeling, sailing, and diving just off the shores.

 Of all Saint Lucia’s most famous landmarks, Soufrière is one of the most recognizable.
 The town’s name comes from the sulfurous aromas created by the volcanoes.
 Explore the town square and get to know the culture of Saint Lucia (while shopping for a few souvenirs along the way), or head out to some of the natural wonders of the islands.
-The Saint Lucia Botanical Gardens are also located in this town, and some visitors use Soufrière as a base to hike out to Piton Falls to cool off the natural rainforest.
+The Saint Lucia Diamond Falls Botanical Gardens are also located in this town, and some visitors use Soufrière as a base to hike out to Toraille to cool off in the natural rainforest.